sugarjig/bitcoin-resources/bitcoin.md

 * [Specter Desktop](https://github.com/cryptoadvance/specter-desktop) - A desktop GUI for Bitcoin Core optimised to work with hardware wallets
 * [Unstoppable Wallet](https://unstoppable.money)
 * [Void](https://brilliancebitcoin.github.io/void/) - only sends and receives coinjoins
+* [Wallby](https://wallby.app) - the only place where you can access Bitcoin and all its layer 2 networks and side-chain protocols
 * [Wasabi](https://www.wasabiwallet.io) - non-custodial, privacy-focused wallet

 ### Hardware Wallets